In the guide

 The premises where disease is confirmed will be referred to as the infected premises and will be put under restriction so no animals, carcases, equipment or any other thing can move on or off except under the authority of a licence issued by a veterinary inspector.
 An approved disinfectant must be used to disinfect footwear, clothing and vehicles before entering or leaving the premises.
 Restrictions on spreading pig manure and slurry will also apply.

-The keeper must keep accurate records to show the number and type of pigs on the premises together with the number that:
+The keeper must keep accurate records to show the number and type of pigs on the premises since restrictions were imposed, together with the number that:

 • are alive